 This award honours Jack Henshaw, a tireless supporter and champion of the local, affordable, and accessible General Interest and Seniors Daytime programs offered by the Toronto District School Board.
 It is awarded to someone who has shown a similar commitment to lifelong learning and has made a significant, sustained contribution to the ongoing success of these programs.

 The recipient of the award may be an instructor, administrator, adult learner, school trustee or other active supporter of the programs.
 Nominations may be made by email using the nomination form attached below.

-On behalf of the Continuing Education Department, we are pleased to announce the recipient of the 2020 Jack Henshaw Award goes to Henry Godzik, an experienced Learn4Life ballroom and Latin dancing instructor!
+On behalf of the Continuing Education Department at the Toronto District School Board, we are excited to announce that the recipient of Learn4Life’s 2023 Jack Henshaw Award goes to Narayana Reddy, Bicycle Repair instructor!

-From the many submissions that were received, here are just a few of the sentiments sent by his learners:
+From the submissions that were received, here are just a few sentiments from his students:

 - His knowledge was encyclopedic, his enthusiasm unbridled and his patience unparalleled.
 He provided not only hands-on experience but also supplied parts and comprehensive theory during every session.
 It was one of the best educational experiences I have had.
 I am a retired Associate Professor formerly in the Department of Laboratory Medicine at the University of Toronto and have taught graduate-level courses for many years.
 This man definitely deserves recognition for his dedication, knowledge, humility and pedagogy.

 - One of the key criteria for this award is the ability to create an inclusive and equitable learning environment.
 Nanni consistently demonstrates his commitment to inclusivity by fostering a classroom culture where every student feels valued, respected, and empowered.
 He actively seeks out and implements diverse teaching strategies.
 The strategies include lecture, question & answer, and lots of hands-on activity.